Packed-Ensembles for Efficient Uncertainty Estimation: Discussion on the sparsity

-In this section, we are going to provide an estimation of the expected distance between a dense, fully-connected layer, and a sparse one.
-For simplicity, we are here assuming to operate with a fully-connected layer.
+In this section, we estimate the expected distance between a dense, fully-connected layer and a sparse one.
+For simplicity, we are here assuming to operate with a fully connected layer.
 First, let us write our first proposition: \begin{proposition} Given a fully connected layer $j+1$ defined by: